phantomdiorama/writingvim/README.md

 ![steep](steep.svg)

 The elephant in the room is Vim’s steep learning curve.
 And yeah there is no getting around that.
-However, for the purpose of prose that curve is steep but not high, a two or three runs through vimtutor, the first step on the vim highway, and reading some of the links in *general vim*, is enough to start.
+But for prose that curve is steep but not high, a two or three runs through vimtutor, the first step on the vim highway, and reading some of the links in *general vim*, is enough to start.